deshsharma/Infra/Docs/DockerK8sLLM.md

 The Control Plane is the core of a Kubernetes cluster, responsible for managing and controlling the cluster's operations.
 It consists of several components that work together to ensure the cluster functions properly.
 These components can be hosted on a single master node or distributed across multiple nodes for high availability.
 The key Control Plane components include:

-1. Kubernetes API Server:
+1. **Kubernetes API Server**:
     - The API Server acts as the communication hub for all components in the Control Plane.
     - It receives requests from users, other Control Plane components, and external systems, providing a unified interface to interact with the cluster.
-2. Scheduler:
+2. **Scheduler**:
     - The Scheduler assigns worker nodes to deployable components of applications based on resource availability and constraints.
     - It ensures optimal distribution and utilization of resources across the cluster.
-3. Controller Manager:
+3. **Controller Manager**:
     - The Controller Manager performs various cluster-level functions, such as replication, managing node failures, monitoring health, and maintaining desired state.
     - It ensures that the cluster is operating as expected and takes actions to reconcile any deviations from the desired state.
-4. etcd:
+4. **etcd**:
     - etcd is a distributed and reliable data store that persists the cluster configuration and state.
     - It acts as the source of truth for the cluster, holding important information such as resource allocation, component states, and configuration data.

 The Control Plane components are responsible for managing and controlling the state of the cluster, but they don't directly run your applications.
 The actual execution of containerized applications happens on the worker nodes.

-Worker nodes are the machines where your containerized applications run.
+**Worker nodes** are the machines where your containerized applications run.
 They consist of the following key components:

-1. Container Runtime (e.g., Docker, rkt):
+1. **Container Runtime** (e.g., Docker, rkt):
     - The container runtime is responsible for running and managing containers on the worker node.
     - It provides an environment for executing and isolating applications within containers.
-2. Kubelet:
+2. **Kubelet**:
     - The Kubelet is an agent that runs on each worker node and communicates with the API Server.
     - It manages containers on its node, ensuring they are in the desired state and responding to instructions from the Control Plane.
-3. Kubernetes Service Proxy (kube-proxy):
+3. **Kubernetes Service Proxy** (kube-proxy):
     - kube-proxy is responsible for load balancing network traffic between application components within the cluster.
     - It routes and balances requests, allowing efficient communication between application components.

 Together, these components on the worker nodes handle the execution, monitoring, and service provision for your containerized applications, while the Control Plane components manage and control the overall state and operations of the cluster.